friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterHeight.md

 ---

 This is an engine-specific implementation without a shader-basis.
+The original helper functions can be found [here](../../../shaders/scenes/water_surface.md).